StephanStu/Cloud-DevOps-Engineer-Capstone-Project/README.md

 After the image has been uploaded, it is visible in the DockerHub-Account as a new (or refreshed) repository.

 ![repository_in_dockerhub](doc/repository_in_dockerhub.png)

+### Jenkins
+After installation of Jenkins a few more commands are needed to manage the pipelines:

+* Get the initial password of Jenkins: `$ sudo cat /var/lib/jenkins/secrets/initialAdminPassword`
+* Restart Jenkins on the host: `$ sudo systemctl restart jenkins`

 ### Kubernetes
 Kubernetes is a free & open-source container-orchestration system for automating application deployment, scaling, and management initially designed by Google (see [here](https://en.wikipedia.org/wiki/Kubernetes)).
 It aims to provide a platform for automating deployment, scaling, and operations of application containers across clusters of hosts, as illustrated by the following image (taken from [here](https://kubernetes.io/de/docs/tutorials/kubernetes-basics/explore/explore-intro/)),